oordynas-stack/CSS225-Fantasy-Game/README.md

 (chapter1.py through chapter5.py).

 HOW TO START THE GAME:
-1. Put all .py files in the same directory.
+1. Make sure all .py files in the same directory.
-2. Run 'python main.py' from the terminal.
+2. Run 'python main.py' using Python application.